Programme is subject to change. Please check back regularly for updates on sessions and the speakers.

 Innovation is key to promoting economic growth, ensuring competitiveness and providing new job opportunities and prosperity.
 An increasing number of countries invest in effective innovation ecosystems that hold promise of systematic build-up of entrepreneurship in line with transition requirements by investing in education, incubation, accelerators, venture cap, innovation and impact networks.
 Questions 1) What are examples and success recipes for world-class innovation ecosystems?
 2) Who is best placed to nurture, and what role should government take in developing such innovation ecosystems?
 3) What is the role of international collaboration in the delivery of such ecosystems?

-Energy-Water-Food: Exploring the perspectives
+Energy-Water-Food: Exploring the different perspectives

 Progressing the vision for regional integration

-Energy Access: From lightbulbs to livelihoods
+Quality energy access: From lightbulbs to livelihoods